conorluddy/python-salads/README.md

 ## Future plans

-Things that would be nice to add to this
+Things that would be nice to add to this.

+- The front-end is obviously completely incomplete, so that would need priority.
+We should now be able to take orders and deliveries.
+We need some more endpoints for reporting etc.
+- Testing across frontend and backend.
+- CI/CD
+- This list could be endless :)

 ### PWA - Progressive Web App